Skyrme pseudopotentials at next-to-next-to-leading order Construction of local densities and first symmetry-breaking calculations: The N2LO energy density functional revisited

 With these definitions at hand we now have all the tools to write down the LO, NLO and N2LO energy densities from Section~\ref{sec:formfunc} as a function of the coupling constants $\cc{A}^{(i,j)}_{t, \textrm{e/o}}$ and the densities: \begin{widetext}

 \end{widetext} where we have dropped the explicit position dependence of the densities for brevity.
 Other than being formulated in terms of $D$ and $C$ objects, the LO and NLO energy densities are identical to those in a traditional NLO functional.
 For the N2LO energy density, some additional work is required to rewrite all terms using only our choice of densities.
-These additional steps are sketched in Appendix~\ref{app:BeckerCD}, together with the the relation between the coupling constants $C^{(4)}$ in Eqs.~\eqref{eq:originalN2LO} and the $A^{(4,j)}_{t, \rm e/o}$.
+These additional steps are sketched in Appendix~\ref{app:BeckerCD}, together with the relation between the four coupling constants $C^{(4)}$ in Eqs.~\eqref{eq:originalN2LO} and the $A^{(4,j)}_{t, \rm e/o}$.
 If one wants to link the EDF to an effective interaction, as we do here, the coupling constants $\cc{A}^{(i,j)}_{t/e}$ are related to each other and the parameters of the pseudopotential.
-The relevant expressions for the coupling constants in this case are given in Appendix~\ref{app:coupling}.
+In this case, the N2LO energy density can be parameterized in terms of four numbers, $t^{(4)}_1,t^{(4)}_2,x^{(4)}_1$ and $x^{(4)}_2$.
+The relevant expressions for the coupling constants in terms of these parameters are given in Appendix~\ref{app:coupling}.

 If the connection to an effective interaction is maintained, then this form of the EDF is locally gauge invariant.
 This in turn implies that a continuity equation relates the divergence of the current $\vec{j}_q(\vec{r}) = \bold{C}_q^{1,\nabla}(\vec{r})$ to the time derivative of the density $\rho_q(\vec{r}) = D^{1,1}_q(\vec{r})$~\cite{Raimondi11b}